 Too much screen time leaving your eyes bleary while working from home?
 Discover the facts about blue light blocking glasses as well as some of the best options for prescription and (non-prescription) computer glasses aimed at reducing the impact of phones and computers on your health.

 I’ve been curious – and somewhat skeptical – about blue-light blocking glasses for a while.

-My journey began more than a year ago when I saw an ad for Felix Gray, a startup founded by David Roger and Chris Benedict that sold glasses for the purpose of reducing glare and filtering out blue light rays.
+My journey began a couple of years ago when I saw an ad for Felix Gray, a startup founded by David Roger and Chris Benedict that sold (nonprescription) glasses for the purpose of reducing glare and filtering out blue light rays.